huseinzol05/Neural-Network-Multilanguages/README.md

 ## Warning

-You would not see high accuracy for other languages beside Python even you implemented mini-batch or stochastic learning because float variables become saturated or addition / minus is too small.
+You would not see high accuracy for other languages that natively are not using float64.
+During backpropagation, the changes are very small, float32 ignored it.

 ## Authors